Samsung/ONE/compiler/q-implant/README.md

 _q-implant_ writes quantization parameters and weights (given as .json and .npy files) to a circle model.

 ## Format of input files (`.json` and `.npy`)

-The main input file is a `.json` file, which is a dictionary whose key is a tensor name and value is quantization parameters and values (if exists).
+The main input file is a `.json` file, which is a dictionary.

+The dictionary's key is a tensor name, and its value is quantization parameters and values(if exists).

 The `.npy` file is a NumPy file that is generated through the `numpy.save` function.